Clean Energy Accounting Project

 Advisory Committee

 The Advisory Committee provides feedback on CEAP’s priorities and ongoing projects.
 It includes leading climate- and clean energy-focused organizations and corporations from diverse sectors with unique expertise in technology solutions, energy generation and market dynamics, clean energy and carbon accounting standards, sustainability best practices, and corporate boardroom decision making.
-This balance helps ensure the ongoing credibility of CEAP and its publications.
+This balance helps ensure the ongoing credibility and relevance of CEAP and its publications.

 Our Advisory Committee includes: